minstrel/mystars/README.md

-This is a program that will calculate the current position of objects in the sky.
+This is a program to calculate the current position of objects (currently fixed stars) in the sky.

-Working on fixed stars first.
-I think I have altitude working, need to get azimuth next.
+Currently, the output comes within a few minutes of what Stellarium shows at the same geographic coordinates.

+I'm wondering if there may be issues related to periodicity of the arcsin and arctan functions, but so far I haven't been able to break anything by moving locations into the southern hemisphere or tracking stars below the horizon.